legusha/Blog/README.md

 # Analogue-medium

-###### This application has several assess such as "dev" and "free", depending on the selected assess, in UI the display of actions changes
+This application has several assess such as "dev" and "free", depending on the selected assess, in UI the display of actions changes.

+Conditions that are described below in tasks correspond to the mode "free".

+#####First you need to run json-server

 ## Project setup
 ```